Julio93800/GeoTerrSet-Py/README.md

 ## Contributions
 Contributions are welcome!
 Feel free to fork the repo and submit a pull request if you have improvements or additional use cases to share.

 ## License
 This project is licensed under the MIT License.

+---
+### Notes
+- The Conda environment is defined in `Day1_Setup/environment.yml` and includes all necessary dependencies.
+- Ensure you have the correct version of Python (3.10) before running the scripts.
+- If you have additional dependencies for machine learning or automation, include them in `requirements.txt`.

+## License
+This project is licensed under the MIT License.